Sudan war enters 100th day as mediation attempts fail

 But the Sudanese foreign minister said on Friday that indirect talks had not begun seriously.

-The leaders of the army and RSF headed a joint council since the ouster of Omar al-Bashir in 2019, and diverged over plans for a transition to democracy.
+The leaders of the army and RSF headed a joint council since the ouster of former ruler Omar al-Bashir in 2019 and diverged over plans for a transition to democracy.

 Civilian political groups as well as the RSF have accused the army of turning a blind eye to appearances by wanted Bashir loyalists in recent days.

-(Reporting by Khalid Abdelaziz in Dubai, Nafisa Eltahir in Cairo, Mohamed Nureldin Abdallah in Khartoum; Editing by Nick Macfie)
+(Reporting by Khalid Abdelaziz in Dubai, Nafisa Eltahir in Cairo, Mohamed Nureldin Abdallah in Khartoum; Editing by Nick Macfie and Cynthia Osterman)

 ((Nafisa.Eltahir@thomsonreuters.com;))